∞

 We’re here to help you explore that gently and thoughtfully.
 If you’re curious about PaT, we can talk through your questions, your hopes, and whether this approach feels like a good fit for you.

-PaT works best as a structured therapeutic process, not a single experience.
+Ketamine-assisted therapy works best as a guided therapeutic process, not a one-time experience.

 Two Approaches to Ketamine-Assisted Therapy